Pupix/smart-queue/README.md

 ### Queue(limit, handler)

-Create and instance of `smart-queue`.
+Creates an instance of `smart-queue`.

 **Parameters**

 1. **[limit = Infinity] {number}** The maximum number of possible clients in the queue.
 2. **[handler] {Function}** Function that will be called when there's an error or the queue has emptied.
 Will be called with `(error)` as first and only argument.

+The `handler` can be passed directly, without having to specify the limit.

 ## Properties